Train and retain your team's top talent with this Ebook.

 Pro tip: Use Livestorm’s Miro integration to share and annotate ideas and visuals directly from your meeting room.

-It’s always a best practice to invest in training and development so your team can stay on top of the latest technologies, (like LinkedIn Chrome extensions), strategies, and product updates.
+Make a point to invest in training and development so your team can stay on top of the latest technologies (like LinkedIn Chrome extensions), sales process strategies, and product updates.
 Whether you set up a formal sales training program or host weekly training sessions, focus on high-value topics like:

-Plus, you can have everyone take regular assessments or tests to measure their progress and make sure they’re up to date on key topics.
+Plus, you can have everyone take regular assessments or tests to help the team measure their progress and make sure they’re up to date on key topics.

-Role-plays are a powerful training tool for sales teams.
+Roleplaying is a powerful training tool for sales teams.
 It helps employees develop and refine their skills, learn to think on their feet, and improve communication.
-For example, you can run a sales pitch role-play where team members must pitch a new product or service to a potential customer, addressing their pain points and highlighting the unique features of the offering.
+For example, you can run a sales pitch roleplay where team members must pitch a new product or service to a potential customer, addressing their pain points and highlighting the unique features of the offering.

 You can also add customer personas into your sales role-plays.
 For example, create a scenario where team members must sell to a specific customer persona, like a small business owner or a C-level executive.